gvwilson/sdxpy/src/func/index.md

 [% inc file="example_def.py" keep="call" %]

-To make `"call"` work,
-we need to implement [%i "scope" %] so that parameters and variables used in a function don't overwrite those defined outside it—in other words, to prevent [%g name_collision "name collision" %].
+To make `"call"` work the way most programmers expect, we need to implement [%i "scope" %] so that parameters and variables used in a function aren't confused with defined outside it—in other words, we need to prevent [%g name_collision "name collision" %].
 When a function is called with one or more expressions as [%i "argument" "arguments" %], we will: